How to Use Reactive Sharing on Social Media to Your Benefit

 As you know, the main purpose of posting articles on social media is to engage your target audience, while making money through it.
 And when it comes to sharing, a user is less than two clicks away from sharing.
 This makes people more likely to share an article at no cost, especially if they like the headline.

 We tend to use social media while we are working, or in line while running some errands.
 Hence, in situations like these, people do not have much time to carefully read the entire article, but enough time to share it on their newsfeed.
-This is so that they can read it later or want their followers to see.
+This is so that they can read it later or want their followers to see it.

 Reinforcement basically means that people will seek out, remember, and support information that provides support for any of their existing beliefs and assumptions.
 For example, a Trump supporter is more likely to share an article about “7 reasons why Trump is the best”, without actually reading it.